1976 Pacific typhoon season: Tropical Storm Ellen (Paring)

 Tropical Storm Ellen struck Hong Kong killing 27 people and left 3 missing.
+Eighteen people were killed in one landslip in Sau Mau Ping, Hong Kong.

 Super Typhoon Fran (Reming)

 An area of disturbed weather organized into Tropical Depression 17W on September 2.
 It tracked northwestward, becoming a tropical storm on the 4th and a typhoon on the 6th.
 Fran rapidly intensified to a 150 mi/h super typhoon on the 7th, and weakened as it turned northward.
 After stalling and drifting to the west, Fran continued its northward movement, hit southwestern Japan on the 12th, and became extratropical in the Sea of Japan on the 13th.
 The storm caused heavy flooding and wind damage, causing 133 fatalities (with 32 missing) and $572 million in damage (1976 USD, $1.9 billion in 2005 USD), the worst Japanese typhoon in over 10 years.

 Tropical Storm Georgia

 Georgia moved north away from land.

 Typhoon Hope

 Hope did not come near land.